esin87/mongodb/README.md

 To make our queries more sophisticated, we can use Mongo's query operators to do more than just check for equality in our filter.

-We can compare.
+We can compare values.
 Let's find all the users who are 47 years and older.

 ```c
 { age: { $gte: 47 } }
 ```

 What about all the users who live in California or Arizona?
+We can check for multiple matches in a certain field.

 ```c
 { address.state: { $in: [ "CA", "AZ" ] }}